Plant-Based Diets and Essential Fatty Acids: Common Myths

 4. Inflammatory status: Chronic inflammation in the body can interfere with the conversion of ALA to EPA and DHA.
 Managing inflammation through a balanced diet high in antioxidants and anti-inflammatory compounds can promote a healthier environment for fatty acid metabolism, improving conversion efficiency.

-See also Gut Health and Fiber in Plant-Based Eating
+See also Children and Plant-Based Diets:

 Common Misconceptions About Fatty Acid Absorption in Plant-Based Diets